incepter/react-async-states/README.md

     }
   },
 }
-const initialAsyncState = Object.values(demoAsyncStates); // pass this to provider
+const initialAsyncState = Object.values(demoAsyncStates); // or pass this to provider
 ```

 PS: You can use `AsyncStateBuilder` to create these objects this way: